jayinc/docs/content/client-libraries/_index.md

 We also provide a [polyfill](https://github.com/speechly/speech-recognition-polyfill) for the [SpeechRecognition W3C standard](https://wicg.github.io/speech-api/) on web, using Speechly as the underlying API. **Note!** It does not come bundled with UI components, nor does it provide any natural language processing functionalities that are available with the other Client Libraries.
 But it is a good choice if you only need cross-browser compliant speech-to-text in your web application.

 # More information
 Our Client libraries are open source.
-You can find more information about them as well as other usage examples on Github:
+You can find more information about them as well as other usage examples on GitHub:
 - [Web client](https://github.com/speechly/browser-client)
 - [React client](https://github.com/speechly/react-client)
 - [iOS client](https://github.com/speechly/ios-client)